 Poor Edward II.
-During his 20-year reign as one of Great Britain’s weakest monarchs, he lost the Scottish territories to Robert the Bruce and plunged his country into civil war.
-As if that weren’t indignity enough, he now must suffer the humiliation of being turned into a buffoon by inept theater companies that persist in making him a martyr in a gay cause.
+During his 20-year reign as one of Great Britain’s weakest monarchs, he lost the Scottish territories to Robert the Bruce, plunged his country into civil war, allowed a pair of upstart nobles to manage the kingdom, screwed up relationships with his in-laws on the French throne and became such a menace to the monarchy that eventually he was assassinated by order of his queen.
+As if that weren’t indignity enough, he now must suffer the continuing humiliation of being turned into a total buffoon by inept theater companies that persist in making him a martyr in a gay cause.

 Like Christopher Marlowe (who wrote a far superior play about the hapless Edward), the young Bertolt Brecht was fascinated by a monarch who was so clueless about how to run a great nation that he handed over all the boring chores to unscrupulous courtiers with their own ambitious agendas.
 Like Marlowe (did we mention how much better his play is?), Brecht was intrigued by how weak or incompetent rulers tend to attract opportunistic “advisers” who think nothing of destroying the infrastructure of government in order to feather their political nests.

 A program note to Gabriel Shanks’ production for Creative Mechanics acknowledges as much and even presses the point.
 Drawing comparisons with “the ideas of the Bush administration and Karl Rove’s stated desires for widespread cultural revolution,” the director’s note goes on to suggest that the suppression of minorities (“gays, Jews, interracial couples”) is intrinsic to any administration corrupted by political power.